 * * *

-"Alexander, there is somebody else, who speaks English here."
+She responded!
+"Alexander, there is somebody else who speaks English here."

 Elena couldn't believe her ears.
-The wondrous woman by the railing spoke about her!
+The wondrous woman spoke about her!

-Elena didn't know what to do about any of this.
 She wanted to take the woman's hand.
-To tell her how much she wanted to escape her life.
-How badly she wanted to be herself.
+Tell her how much she needed to escape her life.
+Cry out to someone, anyone who might care or understand how badly she needed to be herself.
 To stop pretending.
-To quit playing the part, she hated.
-She wanted to never come back to Ivanovo.
-It would be back to jail for her...
+To quit acting a role that was destroying her.
+She wanted, more than anything, to never go back to Ivanovo.

-It was wee hours of the morning, when Elena and Alexei return to their cabins.
-The foreigner didn't want them to leave making Elena's anguish yet more pronounced.
-Had she had more to drink, Elena probably would drop on her knees before the woman and beg her to listen to her, to save her, to liberate her.
+It was the wee hours when Elena and Alexi returned to their cabin.
+The foreigner hadn't wanted them to go, making Elena's anguish yet more pronounced.
+Had she had more to drink, Elena probably would have dropped on her knees before the woman, begging her to listen, to save her, to liberate her.

-Her Volga cruise eventually came to an end.
-Elena was back in Ivanovo.
-Olga picked her up, drove her to their apartment.
-Elena recovered only days later.
-The seedling of freedom, she had growing in her after her encounter with the European woman, eventually died.
-Elena's world simply wouldn't let it live.
+Elena eventually recovered.
+The seedling of freedom, growing in her since encountering the European woman, withered and died.
+Elena's world would never let it live.
 It could only trample it.

 * * *